carolineap/zssn/README.md

 - POST http://localhost:3000/survivors

   - Create a new survivor.
-Paramaters must be something like:
+Parameters must be something like:

 ```
 {